Discovery flight cockpit experience at Desert Skies Aviation

 Custom Schedule

 Flight lessons are scheduled around each family's needs.
-Some students attend once or twice per week, while others prefer once or twice per month.
-ESA's flexibility allows you to adapt training frequency to your child's academic workload and family schedule.
+ESA's flexibility lets you adapt training frequency to your child's academic workload.

 One-on-One Instruction

-Each student works directly with a certified flight instructor during ground school sessions, simulator time, and aircraft flights.
-Instruction is tailored to the student's learning pace and goals.
+Each student works directly with a certified flight instructor during ground school, simulator time, and aircraft flights.

 Comprehensive Curriculum

-Students learn aerodynamics, aircraft systems, weather, navigation, flight planning, safety, and FAA regulations.
-This curriculum satisfies ESA requirements by incorporating reading, grammar, math, science, and social studies through aviation-related materials.
+Aerodynamics, aircraft systems, weather, navigation, flight planning, safety, and FAA regulations — integrating reading, math, science, and social studies.

 Parental Involvement

 Parents are welcome to observe training sessions and participate in briefings.
-Our instructors communicate regularly with families about progress and upcoming lesson objectives.
+Instructors communicate regularly about progress and lesson objectives.

-While students cannot solo until age 16, they can complete nearly all flight training requirements (dual instruction, solo-preparation flights, written exam prep) ahead of time.
-Students who start early have successfully obtained private pilot certificates shortly after their 17th birthdays and some have become commercial pilots or flight instructors by 18 or 19 years old.
-Starting early positions them for aviation careers or college aviation programs immediately after high school.
+While students cannot solo until age 16, they can complete nearly all flight training requirements ahead of time.
+Students who start at 13 obtain private pilot certificates shortly after their 17th birthdays — and some become commercial pilots or flight instructors by 18 or 19.

 Understanding when students can earn each certificate helps you plan their aviation journey.

-Note: Students do not need a student pilot certificate to begin flying lessons.
-They may accumulate hours under instruction and complete ground school well before their 16th birthday.
-This means ESA-funded students can complete much of the required training while in middle or high school.
+Students do not need a student pilot certificate to begin flying lessons.
+ESA-funded students can complete much of the required training while in middle or high school.